Geeksltd/Programming.Tips/docs/Methods.md

 #### Reading Code from Top to Bottom: The Stepdown Rule

-&nbsp;&nbsp; Code should read like a top-down narrative.
+Code should read like a top-down narrative.
 Every function should be followed by those at the next level of abstraction so that we can read the program, descending one level of abstraction at a time as we read down the list of functions.
 I call this The Stepdown Rule.

 To say this differently, we want to be able to read the program as though it were a set of “To” paragraphs, each of which is describing the current level of abstraction and referencing subsequent TO paragraphs at the next level down.